What Home Buyers and Home Sellers Need To Know

 3. Safety hazards, such as an elevated deck that is not properly attached to the side of the home.

 Everything in these categories should be understood, addressed and corrected.
 Often a serious problem can be repaired inexpensively to protect both life and property.
+While your inspector as a courtesy may identify minor problems, he will not identify every minor problem that exists in the home.

 Most sellers are honest and are often surprised to learn of major defects uncovered during a home inspection.
 While sellers are under no obligation to repair everything mentioned in the report, the inspection report will allow you and your agent to address major defects and safety issues found with the seller and their agent.
 No home is perfect.
 Keep things in perspective.
 Try not to kill your deal over things that can be easily fixed.
 Real Estate agents have the experience to resolve these matters so buyer and seller are satisfied.